Sage-is/WEB-Sage.Education-docs/docs/features/index.md

 - 🔧 **Comprehensive Feedback Export**: Export feedback history data to JSON for seamless integration with RLHF processing and further analysis, providing valuable insights for improvement.

-- 🤝 **Community Sharing**: Share your chat sessions with the [Sage WebUI Community](https://sage.is/) by clicking the `Share to Sage WebUI Community` button.
+- 🤝 **Community Sharing**: Share your chat sessions with the [Sage.is AI-UI Community](https://sage.is/) by clicking the `Share to Sage.is AI-UI Community` button.
 This feature allows you to engage with other users and collaborate on the platform.
-  - To utilize this feature, please sign-in to your Sage WebUI Community account.
+  - To utilize this feature, please sign-in to your Sage.is AI-UI Community account.
 Sharing your chats fosters a vibrant community, encourages knowledge sharing, and facilitates joint problem-solving.
 Please note that community sharing of chat sessions is an optional feature.
 Only Admins can toggle this feature on or off in the `Admin Settings` > `Settings` > `General` menu.

 - 🏆 **Community Leaderboard**: Compete and track your performance in real-time with our leaderboard system, which utilizes the ELO rating system and allows for optional sharing of feedback history.